AliciaUwaifo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 in the working directory
-chown -R - changes the owner and the group owner for all the files and directories in the working directory chown -h vincent:staff _hello - changes the owner and the group owner of _hello to vincent and staff respectively chown --from=guillaume betty hello - changes theowner of the file hello to betty only if its ownned by the user guillaume
+chown -R - changes the owner and the group owner for all the files and directories in the working directory chown -h vincent:staff _hello - changes the owner and the group owner of _hello to vincent and staff respectively chown --from=guillaume betty hello - changes the owner of the file hello to betty only if its owned by the user guillaume telnet towel.blinkenlights.nl - a script that will play the StarWars IV episode in the terminal